Whitchurch, Hampshire

 Whitchurch is a town in the borough of Basingstoke and Deane in Hampshire, England.
 It is on the River Test, 13 mi south of Newbury, Berkshire, 12 mi north of Winchester, 8 mi east of Andover and 12 mi west of Basingstoke.
 Much of the town is a Conservation Area.
 Because of the amount of wildlife in and near the River Test, its course and banks are designated as Site of Special Scientific Interest.
-Whitchurch is the Gateway to the North Wessex Downs Area of Outstanding Natural Beauty (AONB); the third largest of Britain's 46 AONBs.
+Whitchurch markets itself as a gateway to the North Wessex Downs National Landscape; it is the third largest of Britain's National Landscapes.

 The West of England Main Line links the town's railway station to London, and two main roads bypass the town (the A34, a major north–south route, and the A303, a major east–west route.